- Who We Are

 - What We Do

 - Current Events

 Research in community psychology is differentiated by its goals, its methods, and the topics addressed.
 It is action oriented, with the overarching goal of leading to real change in our institutions, communities, and societies.
-The Research Council is responsible for the SCRA Research Fellows Program
+The Research Council is responsible for the SCRA Research Scholars Program

 SCRA members who meet the criteria for application are encouraged to apply.
 Each applicant must submit:

 Applicants need to arrange for the head of their academic unit, dean or department head or chair, to write a letter that speaks to the benefit this Scholar appointment would be to the applicant and to the community psychology training program or effort in the academic unit.
 Moreover, the letter should speak to the value of the proposed work to the applicant’s academic unit.
 Also, the letter should indicate what research funding and other support the academic unit will offer the applicant during her/his/their time as an SCRA Research Scholar.

 The applications will be reviewed by the SCRA Research Council.
 Considerations for selecting Scholars fall into three categories: applicant qualities, Scholar plans and benefits, and setting support and benefits.

 Applicant –What qualities does the applicant bring to the Research Scholar role?
 These qualities may include:

 Research Scholars-What are the applicant’s plans for the term of the Scholar appointment and what benefits will the Scholar appointment offer the applicant?
 These include: